-Groups of one or more students will prepare a video recording of a summary of a recently published research article.
-Presentations should not exceed 15 minutes in length.
-All presentations should end with 2-3 critical discussion questions to kick-start in-class discussion.
+Groups of one or more students will prepare a video recording of a summary of one chapter in the [VKW] textbook (see Technology and Materials Requirements below for a listing of the two required textbooks for this class).
+Presentations should not exceed 25 minutes in length.
 For the recording, you can use Zoom, VoiceThread, or any other recording software that allows for free sharing of the recording via a link.
-Recorded research article presentations are all due on 2 February 2023.
+Recorded research article presentations are due on the due dates as shown on the course schedule.
 Submit the link or file under the corresponding assignment on Canvas.